-Funding: Provided for expenses to attend CIHI Advisory Board Interim meeting attendance and Global Health Workshop attendance
+Funding: Provided for expenses to attend CGHI Advisory Board Interim meeting attendance and Global Health Workshop attendance

-Notes: The student member of the CIHI Advisory Board can only serve on the Board once.
+Notes: The student member of the CGHI Advisory Board can only serve on the Board once.
 He/she is not eligible for re-election.
-In the future, he/she will not be eligible to serve on the CIHI Advisory Board as resident.
+In the future, he/she will not be eligible to serve on the CGHI Advisory Board as resident.

 Apply now(244 KB PDF)

 The Tobacco Prevention and Control Committee represents a mix of academic backgrounds, past experiences with the program, and diverse skill sets that contribute to the continued development, success, and growth of the Tar Wars program.

 Term: One year (January 1 - December 31) with an option to serve a second term with the approval of the Tar Wars Program Advisor panel.